dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

   People have [replaced Notion with Notes and Reminders](https://medium.com/westenberg/how-i-replaced-notion-with-reminders-numbers-and-notes-38282543b29b), so there's a lot you can get out of just those default apps!
-- If you want to try the infinite outliner thing, I have two recs.
+- If you want to try the infinite outliner thing, I have two main recs.
   [*Dynalist*](https://dynalist.io) is made by the same people who make Obsidian (although it's not really maintained anymore because they're busy with...
 Obsidian), and it comes with some extra features for